spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 Decision rules are combined with *AND* and *OR*  combination operators.
 With the AND operator, all the rules should be fulfilled for the discount to be applied.
 With the OR operator, at least one of them should be fulfilled for the discount to be applied.

-In the following example, for the discount to be applied, a cart should contain 3 items and the purchase should be made on Wednesday.
+In the following example, for the discount apply, a cart should contain 3 items and the purchase should be made on Wednesday.
 ![AND operator](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/and-operator.png)

-In the following example, for the discount to be applied, a cart should either contain 3 items or the purchase should be made on Wednesday.
+In the following example, for the discount to apply, a cart should either contain 3 items or the purchase should be made on Wednesday.
 ![OR operator](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/or-operator.png)

 {% info_block infoBox "Info" %}